Myriad-Dreamin/tinymist/editors/helix/README.md

 ### Working with Multiple-File Projects

-There is a way in [Neovim](../neovim/README.md#multiple-file-project-support), but might be no way in Helix regard to [How to Send Custom LSP commands](https://github.com/helix-editor/helix/discussions/3933).
+There is a way in [Neovim](../neovim/README.md#multiple-file-project-support), and you can invoke related commands similarly by [:lsp-workspace-command](https://docs.helix-editor.com/commands.html) in helix.

++ You can bind `:lsp-workspace-command` to a keymap for ease of use.
++ When multiple language servers are configured for a file, using `:lsp-workspace-command` will only show the commands for one of the servers, that means the tinymist commands may be overriden by other language servers, e.g. `ltex`.
+See [Issue: helix#9017](https://github.com/helix-editor/helix/issues/9017).

 ## Extra Settings